UXSoc/uxsoc-apps-cms/src/pages/index.md

           as assign relevant and appropriate speakers for workshops.

-          Most importantly, the VP must **advocate for User Experience design**.
+          Most importantly, the VP must **advocate for user experience design**.
           They must encourage their AVPs and members to learn and practice User Experience design outside Events (e.g. web development, design, etc.).
         title: ' The Event Experience Designer'